urbste/pyTheiaSfM/docs/source/building.rst

 2. `CMake <http://www.cmake.org>`_ is a cross platform build system.
 Theia needs a relatively recent version of CMake (version 2.8.0 or better).

 3. `eigen3 <http://eigen.tuxfamily.org/index.php?title=Main_Page>`_ is used extensively for doing nearly all the matrix and linear algebra operations.

-4. `OpenImageIO <https://sites.google.com/site/openimageio/home>`_ is used to read and write image files.
-It is recommended to install version 1.6 or higher.

 5. `Ceres Solver <https://code.google.com/p/ceres-solver/>`_ is a library for solving non-linear least squares problems.
 In particular, Theia uses it for Bundle Adjustment.